zt0202002/DLCV4995FinalProj/README.md

 - Yi Zhang (UNI: yz4339)
 # How to start
 - Models were well trained and saved in `models` folder under the main directory.
 For convinient use, `theme_resnet18_model.pt` and `rating_resnet18_model_v2.pt` could be used by pytorch cpu, and other trained models under this directory are used by pytorch `MPS`.
-- You can start to predict a game cover image under `final.py`
+- You can start to predict a game cover image under `final_project.py`
+- Running all code under Section `8.1.Prediction Code`, modify the path name to the main directory, such as `./`
+- You can predict your own image by changing the `file_name` of the image file under the main directory and run `predict()`, or run `predict(your image directory)`
+- The output of the prediction will show up a sentence including a cropped image with the name of the title, two of related video game's themes, and the expecting rate of the video game.